Introduction: ATLAS SENSORS TROUBLESHOOTING TIPS

 Step 4: How to Protect Sensors From Noise?

 Use an electrical isolator.
 This device will isolate the power and data lines, thus preventing any interference.
 You can purchase one of the following: Inline voltage isolator, Isolated USB carrier board, Isolated carrier board.
-Or you can make your own: refer to the following Isolator Circuit Schematic provided by Atlas Scientific.
+Or you can make your own: refer to the following isolator circuit schematic.
 If you are using shields for the Arduino or Raspberry Pi, then the Whitebox Labs Tentacle, Tentacle Mini and Tentacle T3 have electrical isolation on some of their channels.

 It may be tempting to share one isolator with two sensors for example, but there can still be issues.
 Even though both of these sensors are protected from outside electronics, they will still share a common ground.
 As a result, they can interfere with each other.
 It is recommended that each sensor has its own isolator.